Donmclean/riko/README.md

 #### **THE 'custom_config.js' FILE**

-- This is where all your setting live.
-The build system has been createdso you rarely have to enter the webpack.config.js file.
+- This is where all your settings live.
+The build system has been created so you rarely have to enter the webpack.config.js file.
 - Here's the run down:

 ```javascript